 Medical facilities in both public and private clinics in Germany are first class and are known for having short waiting times.
-Doctors and medical staff are well-trained, professional and generally speak English well.
+Doctors and medical staff are well trained, professional and generally speak fluent English.
 Most German hospitals have a number of specialists, but it's also possible to find specialists that work outside of hospitals.

 Typically, expats in need of medical assistance would first visit a General Practitioner who would assess them and then refer them to a specialist if it's necessary.

 Pharmacies and medicines in Germany

 Pharmacies, or Apotheken as they're known locally, are easy to find and can be identified by a large red 'A' on their signs.

 By law, pharmacies in Germany must be owned and run by a qualified pharmacist.
 But each pharmacist is only allowed to own up to three pharmacies.
 So, unlike many other countries, expats won't find any large drugstore chains in Germany.
 North American expats should note that a drug store, or Drogerie, in Germany sells toiletries and consumer goods but not medicines.

 In German pharmacies, all medications including non-prescription drugs, are kept behind the counter.
 Only a selection of non-medicinal health products is available on the shelves.